 My first job out of college, however, was meant to be.

-Two months after I graduated, I packed up and moved to live by myself in Philadelphia, PA to work at Saint Joseph’s University (SJU) as an Admission Counselor.
+Two months after I graduated, I packed up and moved to live in Philadelphia, PA to work at Saint Joseph’s University (SJU) as an Admission Counselor.

 I reached out to the person in charge of student organizations and asked if they had some sort of active video game or esports club.
 Turns out, they had a League of Legends club!
 After talking with the student president of the club, I learned that they were a really small and underrepresented group, much like my squad at Albright.

-Over time, I sort of organically became the staff adviser to the organization.
-The students and I played games together and organized some events.
+Over time, I organically became the staff adviser to the organization.
+The students and I played games together and organized some in-person events.
 One event was a great success over two semesters: a virtual reality experience during finals week to relieve stress.

 Soon, I was not only a member of this club and community, but also the bridge for leadership and the students to work together to expand on the idea of a university-recognized esports program.

-I worked at the helm of a team of talented and knowledgeable individuals who collectively brought a vision of a physical esports lab and co-curricular program to life on campus.
+I worked with a team of talented and knowledgeable individuals who collectively brought a vision of a physical esports lab and co-curricular program to life on campus.